 Analysis: Just like a when lender makes a loan, it is over when paid in full.
-With a Secondary Market Annuity you are making an investment that, when the principal and interest is paid back, the payments stop.
+With a Secondary Market Annuity you are making an investment that is over when the principal and interest is paid back.

 If you know you need to secure an income for retirement that you and your spouse can never outlive, you should consider a Lifetime Income Guarantee (AKA LIG) policy, with Secondary Market Annuities filling in the years prior to the LIG starts.

 Alternatively, consider an Immediate Annuity or a Hybrid Annuity with a lifetime income rider.